SupItsZaire/thinkpad-p50-hackintosh-guide/README.md

 ---

 ## Currently working:
 The System currently works fine as is.
-If not still a bit sligtly iffy.
+If not still a bit slightly iffy.
 * Battery Status
 * Wifi (Completely fine after replacing the Wifi Card.)
 * Bluetooth*